DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players successfully convince Strahd to allow them to fight the Forest Folk, upon reaching the base of Yester Hill, Strahd notes that he is impressed by their audacity, and offers the following wager: if the players succeed in their task, they may meet him at the base of the Whispering Wall to the west of Yester Hill after the ritual, where he will offer them a gift—and share with them a secret.
 (If asked what the players will lose should they fail, Strahd merely smiles, and notes that their "opponent" likely has plans for that eventuality.)
 # J5.
 Yester Hill
-The final stretch of the trail that leads to Yester Hill is as described in <span class="citation">Y1.
-Trail (p.
+The final stretch of the trail that leads to Yester Hill is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#Y1Trail">Y1.
+Trail</a> (p.
 197)</span>.
 However, read the following additional text when the players arrive at the base of Yester Hill:

 <div class="description">
 <p>A flash of brilliant viridian light suddenly flickers from within an enormous ring of stacked boulders atop the hilltop.
 As you watch, the light thrums like an unsteady heartbeat—even as it slowly, gradually, and yet steadily grows in intensity.
 You think you can faintly hear the distant sound of drumming echoing across the mountains from atop the hill.</p>